Eena contemplated Shanks’ story as she slouched on the edge of the

 earlier observations.

-no, no, those two are just friends.”
+Ian immediately disagreed.
+“No, no, no, those two are just friends.”
 A

 look of concern crossed his face as he glanced over at the captain and Jinatta.

 “Oh please,” Eena groaned.
-“I
+“I can see it clearly.
+Watch them.
+Their

-each other.
-Derian’s always touching
+eyes spark up whenever they look at each other.
+Derian’s always touching her;

-her; he doesn’t touch anyone else like that.
+he doesn’t touch anyone else like that.
+And Jinatta, she flirts with him.
+Not a

-Not a lot, but enough.”
+lot, but enough.”

 Ian stopped dancing and took Eena by the shoulders, making sure he had

-friends.
+her full attention.
+“They’re friends.
 Just friends.
 I guarantee it.”

-Her head inclined slightly, pondering Ian’s insistence.
-“In other words, they can’t be together?
+words, they can’t be together?
 Is that what you’re saying?
-I thought Jinatta wasn’t promised to
+I thought

-anyone?”
-Then she remembered, “Oh,
+Jinatta wasn’t promised to anyone?”
+Then she remembered, “Oh, right—but Derian

-right—but Derian is.
-To whom is he
+is.
+To whom is he promised?”

 “A woman he hasn’t seen in a long, long time.”
-Ian took the hand of his dance partner and moved
+Ian took the hand of his

-her side to side, barely shifting to the music.
+dance partner and moved her side to side, barely shifting to the music.

 “Then his situation is like yours and Angelle’s?”

 “So sad.
-He waits for a stranger
+He waits for a stranger he doesn’t know, someone he may not

-he doesn’t know, someone he may not even care for, while a perfectly wonderful
+even care for, while a perfectly wonderful woman who obviously has feelings for

-woman who obviously has feelings for him gets pushed aside.”
-A deep frown of disapproval formed on her
+him gets pushed aside.”
+A deep frown of disapproval formed on her lips.

 “He made a commitment, Eena.”

-“And you believe this commitment,” she spoke the word detestably,
+“And you believe this commitment,” she spoke the word

-“is more important than love?”
+detestably, “is more important than love?”

 “Yes.”